 Magical realism blends the extraordinary seamlessly into everyday life, as seen in Gabriel García Márquez’s One Hundred Years of Solitude (1967).
 Unlike high fantasy or urban fantasy, magical realism treats its fantastical elements as a natural part of the world, often serving to illuminate deeper truths about human existence.

 Horror-infused fantastic fiction, such as H.P.
 Lovecraft’s The Call of Cthulhu (1928), uses supernatural or otherworldly elements to evoke fear and unease.
-These works explore the darker facets of the imagination, often delving into themes of the unknown and the uncanny.
+These stories confront the more unsettling corners of the imagination and focus on themes rooted in mystery, dread, and the unknowable.

 Is fantastic fiction the same as fantasy fiction?